 Speaking for myself, there are a number of things in life for which I am thankful — but there are times where I feel that I do not express my thankfulness enough.
 My hope and wish once again for this Thanksgiving is that the list of things for which I am thankful will cause you to pause for a moment and reflect on the people and things in your life for which you are thankful — and please feel free to share them in the Comments section below if you feel compelled to do so.

 Despite the fact that there are many more places where I would like to visit — most notably, the South Pole and Antarctica itself — I am thankful for the opportunities to have already traveled to many places all over the world.
-This year, I have been fortunate enough to travel to Iceland, Andorra, Spain, Portugal, Luxembourg, Germany, Belgium, Morocco and the Netherlands — and more articles of trip reports which are in line to be written as articles here at The Gate.
+This year, I have been fortunate enough to travel to places such as the Dominican Republic, Colombia, and Chile and Easter Island — and more articles of trip reports which are in line to be written as articles here at The Gate.
 Although I am extra thankful for the opportunity to have traveled in comfort and style during some of those times when I was either upgraded or paid for the luxury, I am equally thankful for all the other times during which I have traveled…

 …even when the experience was — shall we say — not so ideal.

 Every day which passes has been another day in which I have experienced exceptional health — another year has thankfully passed without me requiring medical attention of any type — especially to be able to travel the way I do.
 I suffer from no allergies and still to this day do not take any medication; and I realize how rare is that gift.
 I wish I can bestow that gift upon everyone and eradicate disease, illness and suffering.

 Not having to wonder from where my next meal is coming is another reason to be thankful, as there are people around the world who are literally starving.
 That simply should not happen.